I. Don’t Download the Data¶

 Remember those times when you had to wait weeks to download the data - you don’t need to do that any more!
 The data is already on the cloud, so you can collaborate with other researchers much more easily.
 Be mindful that if you download data, you’ll incur egress charges.
 Google egress charges information

-Most of the same Linux commands, scripts, pipelines/workflows, genomics software packages and docker containers that you run on your local machine can be executed on virtual machines on the Google cloud.
+Most of the same linux commands, scripts, pipelines/workflows, genomics software packages and docker containers that you run on your local machine can be executed on virtual machines on Google cloud.

 a.)
 The basics and best practices on how to launch virtual machines (VMs) are described here in our documentation.
 NOTE: When launching VMs, please maintain the default firewall settings.